- December 2013/8th Edition - Design-Basis Threat (FOUO). Superseded/September 2014.

 The Department of State has been working with the Department of Defense Combatting Terrorism Technical Support Office – Technical Support Working Group (CTTSO/TSWG) on a vehicle barriers project with three distinct elements:

-- An application guide that provides practical selection and application advice when the decision to use a vehicle barrier has been made.
+- Guide to Active Vehicle Barrier (AVB) Specification and Selection Resources: An application guide that provides practical selection and application advice when the decision to use a vehicle barrier has been made.

-- A model procurement specification, based on that used by the Department’s Office of Overseas Operations, which facilitates the crafting of a comprehensive procurement document.
+- Specification Template Compilation: A model procurement specification, based on that used by the Department’s Office of Overseas Operations, which facilitates the crafting of a comprehensive procurement document.